nuxt-community/markdownit-module/README.md

 ```

-#### Overriding temporarily markdown-ir options
+#### Overriding temporarily markdown-it options

-To use specific options "on the fly", you can proceed by altering temporary, the `$md.options` flags.
+To use specific options "on the fly", you can proceed by altering temporarily, the `$md.options` flags.

-> Note : usage of $md.render require the usage of `markdownit: { runtime: true }` in `nuxt.config.js`

 `hello.vue`:
 ```html